m110/grafcli/README.md

 Also note that grafcli was created when grafana itself lacked some features, like exports or API.
 Although it's still nice to have some of those in form of a CLI application.

-Credit goes to b3niup for the original idea - https://github.com/b3niup
+Credit goes to [b3niup](https://github.com/b3niup) for the original idea!

 ## Featuring: